tomatensaus/DeyeSolarDesktop/README.md

 # DeyeSolarDesktop

 If you are new to home assistant then the DeyeSolarDesktop Home Assistant backup is a quick and sure way to get your solar monitoring up and running.
+Initially this will be very focussed on the South African market where power outages are common occurences.

-This desktop works was built for the smartDeyeDongle which can be purchased seperately The smartDeyeDongle contains all the decoding logic for the inverter and will give you a seamless integration into Home Assistant
+This desktop was built to proved plug and play integration with the smartDeyeDongle which can be purchased seperately (available towards end of June 2023)
+The smartDeyeDongle contains all the decoding logic for the inverter and will give you a seamless integration into Home Assistant

-Compatible hardware: This desktop was built for Deye inverters (which includes all the rebranded inverters Sunsynk/Sol-Ark etc)
+Compatible hardware: This desktop was built for Deye inverters (which includes all the rebranded inverters Sunsynk/Sol-Ark etc).
+First relase is focussed on 5/8 KW single phase inverters.

-The backup file should contain all the home assistant plugins to get you started plus the DeyeSolarDesktop
+The backup file should contain all the home assistant plugins and integrations pre-configured to get you started plus the DeyeSolarDesktop
 Steps:
 1. Install your own Home Assistant server
-2. Restore the backup file
+2. Restore the backup file (found in releases)
 3. Login with user: solar password: solar123 (be sure to delete this user once done)
 4. Plug in your smartDeyeDongle, connect to the hot-spot it provides and configure your wifi network details, once saved it will reboot and join your network
 5. Home Assistant will detect a new device called Deye inverter, click configure and your desktop will start recording data (Some parts like eg. graphs will only populate once there is enough data)